 6. Creating a Responsive Web Design

 So if you don’t know anything about responsive design then you’ll want to learn about it ASAP.
-You can do some further reading in our guide to responsive design, but for a detailed learning experience I recommend the course Creating a Responsive Web Design.
+For a detailed learning experience, I recommend the course Creating a Responsive Web Design.

 This course is pretty quick and straightforward.
 But it focuses on a very important topic that every single modern web designer needs to understand.